Marilyn McIntyre: Career

 McIntyre started her career in theatre stage performances and appeared in leading roles on Broadway, Off & Off Off Broadway and in many of the country's leading regional theaters, including the Arena Stage (Washington, DC), Mark Taper Forum, South Coast Repertory, Houston's Alley Theatre, Missouri Rep, Walnut Street Theatre, and many others.

 Her film appearances include the recent hit of several shorts film festivals, Into the Unknown, starring opposite her real-life significant other, James Harper; the smash-hit short, George Lucas in Love (1999); First Daughter (2004), What's Bugging Seth (2005), and The Ring Two (2005).

-She had contract (series regular) roles in the television series Watch Over Me, Days of Our Lives, One Life to Live, Loving, and Search for Tomorrow, and recurring guest star roles on LA Law, Judging Amy, General Hospital: Night Shift, General Hospital, The Young and the Restless, and Ryan's Hope.
+She had contract (series regular) roles in the television series Watch Over Me, Days of Our Lives, One Life to Live, Loving, and Search for Tomorrow, and recurring guest star roles on L.A.
+Law, Judging Amy, General Hospital: Night Shift, General Hospital, The Young and the Restless, and Ryan's Hope.
 Ms. McIntyre has had guest star roles on numerous television series including The Equalizer, Chicago Hope, The X-Files, Dark Skies, among others.

 McIntyre is an acting teacher and coach, currently teaching at California State University Northridge, North Carolina's Elon University summer program, "Elon in LA: Climing the LAdder", and the private Howard Fine Acting Studio and Ted Brunetti Studio, both in Hollywood.